Skip to Content

 According to the Florida Fish and Wildlife Conservation Commission, the barriers separating humans and wildlife have greatly diminished, resulting in more chance encounters with one another.
 These encounters can be scary or unpleasant due to a lack of human understanding.

-You might be surprised to note that the status of many Floridian animal species, both native and non-native, have significantly been affected by human activity, in some cases, resulting in their imminent extinction.
+The status of many Floridian animal species, both native and non-native, has significantly been affected by human activity, and in some cases, resulting in their imminent extinction.

 The Everglades is best visited during the dry season when temperatures are more comfortable, and animals are more visible due to the receding waters.